 The Taung Skull Fossil Site and Blue Pools are renowned for the Taung skull found in the Buxton quarries.
-In July 2005, the World Heritage Committee declared the Taung Skull Fossil Site an extension of the Sterkfontein Fossil Hominid Site.
-This region is popular with adventure seekers - especially those who enjoy the 4x4 routes and hunting farms.
+The Taung Skull Fossil Site is an extension of the Sterkfontein Fossil Hominid Site.

+This region is popular with adventure seekers - especially those who enjoy 4x4 routes and hunting farms.